 How is your life going?
 Are you trying to cope with more stress and anxiety than ever?
 Do you feel overwhelmed, like you are unable to even catch your breath?
 Perhaps you feel that you’re trying to fight off discouragement.

-Of course, we hope your life is going well; but considering the global economic fallout that began in 2008, more people than ever are suffering from high stress levels—and it seems to be coming from even more directions.
+Of course, we hope your life is going well; but considering the global pandemic and resulting economic fallout that began in 2020, more people than ever are suffering from high stress levels—and it seems to be coming from even more directions.

 Thousands of people are faced with very serious illnesses, in some cases terminal.
 The number of older couples who now have grown-up children moving back home because of a job loss or broken marriage is on the rise.
 Still others are coping with the health issues and needed care of aging parents.